 These vegan stuffed mushrooms are a simple, irresistible, perfect appetizer for so many occasions.
-Tender mushroom caps are filled with a cheesy, garlicky, nut-free and gluten-free breadcrumb filling.
-Even better, prep is so easy!
+Tender mushroom caps are filled with a cheesy and garlicky breadcrumb filling.
+Even better, prep is SO easy!
 All you need are a bowl, baking sheet, and about 35 minutes!

 But don't think that by taking shortcuts we're sacrificing flavor.
-These Italian vegan stuffed mushrooms turn out perfectly tender and juicy every time, and they're filled with a garlicky, cheesy, gluten-free breadcrumb filling.
-In other words, these babies are irresistible!
+These Italian vegan stuffed mushrooms turn out perfectly tender and juicy every time.

 We also love that they're just rich enough to taste amazing but not so heavy they'll ruin your appetite.